Why You Should Start Drinking Rooibos Tea

 If you are fond of herbal teas, now that you know the benefits of rooibos and its consumption during pregnancy, do not give up a cup of rooibos tea.

-Do not do it because, in short, it is a tea rich in antioxidants, without caffeine or theine, which helps stimulate the body’s defenses.
 So enjoy a relaxing cup of rooibos tea to take care of your embryo from the very first moment, at the same time that this infusion improves your defenses, reduces nausea, and helps you fall asleep.

 Its flavor, moreover, will remind you of red tea (in fact, it is classified within this list, even though it does not come from the Camellia Sinensis plant), so you will not miss this variety if it is among your favorites.